Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - Use the word 'proximately' instead of "likely"

-- Congenital defects are not considered service related conditions, but these can be related if service made them worse than expected progression
+- Congenital defects are not considered service related conditions, but these can be related if service made them worse than expected progression.
+The following should be clearly stated

+- Is the condition congenital
+- Is there an acquired condition superimposed upon a congenital defect
+- Did it first manifest durig service